 At the top of most lists in the SL1 user interface, the Search field lets you look for specific elements in that list.
-The Search field contains a magnifying glass icon ( $^{\Omega}$ ) next to the words "Type to search" or "Search".
-As you type text in the Search field, SL1 provides potential matching values in a drop-down menu and starts filtering the list with your search text, much like the Filter-while-you-type search worked in the classic user interface.
+The Search field contains a magnifying glass icon ($^{\circ}$) next to the words "Type to search" or "Search".

+As you type text in the Search field, SL1 filters the list to include only those elements that include your search terms.
+When searching, SL1 considers all relevant columns for the search, including those that are not currently displayed on the page.